Apple Cake Sharlotka (VIDEO)

 - 1 1/3 cups all-purpose flour

 - 1 tsp vanilla extract

-- Confectioners a.k.a. powdered sugar to dust, optional
+- 1 tsp Confectioners (powdered) sugar to dust, optional

 Pro Tip: As with any egg-based cake, be sure you beat the eggs and sugar sufficiently.
 If using a high powered electric hand mixer, add 2 min to beating time in step 2.
-Also, keep cake away from outdoor draft to prevent an "eggy" aroma.
+Keep cake away from outdoor draft to prevent an "eggy" aroma.